sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 **You don't need to ask permission to innovate**.
 Grab a lunchbox, open your mac, build a prototype, invite top management, make a nice demo, ask for funding.
 Even if you get no funding, business people will stop treating you as a geek.

-Your mentoring skills mixed with business skills can turn the whole team into innovation machine.
+**Your mentoring skills mixed with business skills can turn the team into innovation machine**.
 I can't imagine a bigger organization impact.

-> Software developer must turn the team into innovation machine.

 ![The Balance Wheel (Technical, Mentoring, Process and Business)](/images/wheelBusiness.png)